Barracudina

 Barracudinas are any member of the marine mesopelagic fish family Paralepididae: 50 or so extant species are found almost worldwide in deep waters.
 Several genera, including Holosteus and Drimys, are known only from fossils dating back to the Ypresian epoch.

-The generic name Paralepis (for which the family is named) is from Greek - para meaning "somewhat", lepis meaning "scaled".
+The generic name Paralepis (for which the family is named) is from Greek - para meaning "near", lepis meaning "scaled".

 Description

 Barracudinas are elongated, slender fish with large eyes, and a pointed snout containing fang-like teeth.
 This gives them some superficial resemblance to barracudas (family Sphyraenidae), although the two groups are not closely related.
 Barracudinas are actually related to lizardfish (order Aulopiformes; suborder Alepisauroidei) and are most closely aligned with lancetfish (family Alepisauridae), hammerjaws (family Omosudidae) and daggertooths (family Anotopteridae).
 Like their close relatives, barracudinas lack swim bladders and are simultaneous hermaphrodites, a reproductive mode which is rare among vertebrates.
 The largest species of barracudina grow up to 100 cm in length.